-(1) If a compliance cost notice has been given by the Environment Protection Authority or a public

-- (2) An application under this section must define the land to which it relates. - (3) The Registrar-General must, on application under this section and lodgment of a copy of the compliance cost notice, register the notice in relation to the land in such manner as the Registrar-General thinks fit. - (4) If the notice relates to land under the provisions of the Real Property Act 1900, the notice is to be registered under that Act.
+- (1) If a compliance cost notice has been given by the Environment Protection Authority or a public authority to a person, the Authority or public authority may apply to the Registrar-General for registration of the notice in relation to any land owned by the person. - (2) An application under this section must define the land to which it relates. - (3) The Registrar-General must, on application under this section and lodgment of a copy of the compliance cost notice, register the notice in relation to the land in such manner as the Registrar-General thinks fit. - (4) If the notice relates to land under the provisions of the Real Property Act 1900, the notice is to be registered under that Act.